Afonja: Adebo

 After the death of Aole who reigned for seven years, Adebo was installed King.
 Oyo Empire began to unravel from thence.
 Adebo was more a nominal King, without real authority to function as many kingdoms under Oyo began to assert their independence.
 The King's authority lost steam.
 The King began to lose the people's respect.
 The people no longer respect or fear King's Messengers.
 Inhabitants of Oyo city became the butt of jokes for the people.
-There were chaos and disorderliness; might over rights; powerful chiefs turned their arms directly at the people to increase their wealth and fortunes.
+There was chaos and disorderliness; might over rights; powerful chiefs turned their arms directly at the people to increase their wealth and fortunes.

 Opele, the Baale of Igbogun was the first to secede from Oyo Empire; followed by many lesser chiefs.
 He immediately formed his army and took Igbo-owu and Idofian.
 He was killed while attempting to conquer Igboho.
 According to S.Adebanji Akintoye, it was the failure of Oyo-Mesi to select Afonja as the Alaafin of Oyo that forced him to decide to establish similar dynasty with Ilorin as the capital while Oyo-ile would become another town with her king subject to the new dynasty with him at the head.
 So to achieve this, he declared independence from Oyo.
 Afonja decided to completely whittle down the powers of Oyo.
 His first step was to expand Ilorin from a small town into a big city- capital.
 He co-opted towns within the vicinity of Ilorin such as, Kanla, Ganmo, Idofian, Elehinjare, Oke-Oyi, Igbon, Iresa Ibare, and others.
 To gain military powers, he invited Alimi, his priest, a Fulah Moslem, to Ilorin.
 Alimi responded by relocating with all his Hausa slaves to Ilorin and they were recruited into Afonja soldiers.
 Afonja also invited Solagberu, a rich Yoruba friend, who moved to the outskirt of Ilorin – a large compound called Oke Suna.